microsoft-healthcare-madison/team/okrs-2021-jan.md

 * P1 Josh in October to solicit topics on #implementers + #social for a series of "Guided walk through the FHIR spec" livestreams

-* P2 Josh by November to select one topic and run a "Guided walk through the FHIR spec livestream
+* P2 (0.6) Josh by November to select one topic and run a "Guided walk through the FHIR spec" livestream

 * P2 Carl to record a Codelab working session (virtual session walking developers through the first part of the PL / PAMA codelab)?